vasvir/orthoeman/README.md

 ## Getting Started
 While there are plans to register this plugin with Moodle so far this has not happened.
 So if you want to try it out and you are not afraid of some shell commands here you go.

+**Note:** Do not mindlessly clone the repository inside the moodle directory.
+This will not work because a difference structure is expected during deployment.
+Instead try these steps:

-* Clone this repository on your computer
+* Clone this repository on your computer.
+Location does not play any role as long as it is not the moodle plugins destination folder.

 ```
 git clone https://github.com/vasvir/orthoeman.git